 Do not be fooled by Ljubljana's tiny size!
 The Slovenian capital is really small, yet its charm lies in it.
 The tiny town is one of the jewels of Slovenia.
-It is not as famous for its sights as Bled, Bohinj or Bovec, but you will not get bored here either.
-It is a perfect destination for a weekend getaway, but it can even be part of a one-week trip to Slovenia as well.
+It is not as famous for its sights as Bled, Bohinj or Bovec, but you will not get bored here.
+It is a perfect destination for a weekend getaway, but it can even be part of a one-week trip to Slovenia.

 Ljubljana can be an ideal stopover on the Slovenian coast.
 It is about 1.5 hours from Maribor, 2 hours from Bovec and only 45 minutes from Bled.

 - Distance from Bled: 45 minutes, 54 km

 - Distance from Bovec: 2 hours, 135 km

 - Distance from Maribor: 1.5 hours, 127 km

 - Distance from the Slovenian coast: 1.5 hours, 120 km

 Sights of Ljubljana - A must-see city tour